2011 Montreal Museum of Fine Arts theft: Thefts

 On September 3, 2011, a visitor who came to the museum shortly after it opened removed a 20 by 21 by 3 cm sandstone relief depicting a soldier's head, produced during the Achaemenid Empire, which ruled Persia during the 5th century BCE; it had been donated to the museum in the 1950s by Frederick Cleveland Morgan, heir to a department store fortune, art collector and philanthropist.
 It was small and secured to the wall it was on only by an anchor, and otherwise unprotected by glass.
 The museum staff has not been able to determine how it was removed.
 Coincidentally, the theft occurred on the day before the 39th anniversary of the only other theft from the museum, the 1972 robbery of 18 paintings, all but one of which are still missing, the largest art theft in Canadian history.

 The thief returned approximately eight weeks later, in late October, at the same time of day.
 This time he took a 1st-century Roman marble head, approximately the same size, from its pedestal.
-Like the earlier piece, it was secured there by an anchor, but otherwise unprotected, not even by a glass case.
+Like the earlier piece, it was secured there by an anchor, but otherwise unprotected.